Three Essential Next Steps to be an Effective Sustainable Traveller

 I was curious while spending a layover on the atoll of Dhiffushi in the Maldives.

-I stayed in a guesthouse and at breakfast there was bottled water with the coffee and tea and eggs.
+I stayed in a local guesthouse, and at breakfast there was bottled water on the table with the coffee and tea and eggs.

 So I asked the guy, what do you drink?
 He said, we drink rainwater, like everyone in the village.